Siggg/yarss2imap/README.md

     Found
     Found

-    So far so good for loading an OPML file using the API.
-But we can load OPML files via a command message, too.
+    So far so good for importing an OPML file using the API.
+But we can import OPML files via a command message, too.
     Let's retry this way and start with erasing our newly created mailboxes.

     >>> for mailbox in newMailboxes: